-301 redirect is a special information (301 code) sent to browser or search bot by your server on certain page visit.
-301 code means moved permanently.
+It is special information (code) sent to the browser or search bot by your server on a certain page visit.
+The code means moved permanently.

 If your server is Apache and You have access to one of the configuration files, You can use RewriteRule or RedirectMatch redirection code.
 Use RedirectMatch only if already have a lot of such redirects you need to keep.
 In case You have access to PHP files only You can use pure PHP 301 redirect code generator.
 If You use AWS S3 for static website hosting, consider special JSON code for redirects.
 We do not have generators for Nginx of Microsoft servers at this moment.

 To keep your site searchable by search engines like Google you need to apply 301 redirect to old pages after url change.
 Without this information search bots can't understand (in most of the cases) that page url was changed, but the content is the same and valuable for to be visible in search results.
 If your income depends on organic search, there is a very special reason to do redirects in the right way.
 So, if you decided to change your domain or just rename page url you need to make redirects.
 One of our code generation tools may help you in such situations.

 1. You decided to change url for some page to make it more relevant to page content for a better user experience. - You need redirect from old url to new url.

 2. You deleted some page and created a new page with similar content. - You may need to make such redirect to keep PageRank and positions in search.

 3. You replaced the whole site with a newly built one and you have a new url structure.
 You will need to do mass redirects.
 Bulk redirect generators will help with this task.